MailoudaW/Team-Parmesean-Games/README.md

 MSCH-C220 Game Jam, November 2023

 ## Theme
-How you thought about or interpreted the theme
 We interpreted the theme literally.
 The way we used it is we move a cube from the inside, out by traversing a maze.

 ## Game Play